-Sustainability and Data Sciences Laboratory Invited to Present at United Nations HQ
+Sustainability and Data Sciences Laboratory Invited To Present at United Nations HQ

 The Sustainability and Data Sciences Laboratory (SDS Lab), led by Professor Auroop Ganguly in the Civil and Engineering Department at Northeastern University (NU), was invited to attend and present at an event on disaster risk reduction in the United Nations (UN) headquarters in New York City on May 17, 2023.